-- The credits have been earned at the postgraduate level from a federal or licensed institution in the UAE or a recognized foreign institution of higher learning, - Only a student who is in good academic standing (CGPA of 3.0 or higher on a 4.0 scale, or equivalent) is eligible for transfer to an Abu Dhabi University postgraduate program of study similar to that from which the student is transferring. - 3.
-The student has received grades of at least B, and the coursework is deemed comparable to what is required in the specific degree program, - Credit transfer will not be granted twice for substantially the same course taken at two different institutions. - The course credit hours to be transferred are equal or higher to the credit hours of Abu Dhabi University courses, - Transfer credits may be given for equivalent Abu Dhabi University courses when, in the opinion of the appropriate Dean and Professors, the learning outcomes of the proposed transfer courses and the level of study are deemed equivalent to that of Abu Dhabi University's course(s).
+- Students transferring from other institutions into the same program major, Should be in good academic standing (for undergraduates, a minimum CGPA of a 2.0 on a 4.0 scale, or equivalent) based on the teaching, learning and assessment system employed in the organization at which they initially enrolled, demonstrated by certified transcripts or other evidence; - The transfer of credits may be accepted towards fulfilling the requirements for a university degree provided they are deemed equivalent (relevant and at the appropriate level of study) to a specific course and program.
+The Dean of the appropriate College will decide what credits can be transferred towards the completion of an ADU program; - The credits have been earned at the postgraduate level from a federal or licensed institution in the UAE or a recognized foreign institution of higher learning, - 4.
+Only a student who is in good academic standing (CGPA of 3.0 or higher on a 4.0 scale, or equivalent) is eligible for transfer to an Abu Dhabi University postgraduate program of study similar to that from which the student is transferring, - 5.
+The student has received grades of at least B, and the coursework is deemed comparable to what is required in the specific degree program, - 6.
+Credit transfer will not be granted twice for substantially the same course taken at two different institutions, - 7.
+The course credit hours to be transferred are equal or higher to the credit hours of Abu Dhabi University courses, - 8.
+Transfer credits may be given for equivalent Abu Dhabi University courses when, in the opinion of the appropriate Dean and Professors, the learning outcomes of the proposed transfer courses and the level of study are deemed equivalent to that of Abu Dhabi University's course(s).